drone/proposal/design/01-aws-runner.md

 status=build in progress
 ```

-The instance is removed when the build terminates
+The instance is removed when the build terminates.

+Finally  check to see if the pool should be re-populated and create a pool instance.

 ## Rationale